Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification: Introduction

 \section{Introduction}

 Person Re-IDentification (Re-ID) aims at recognizing the same pedestrian across disjoint cameras.
-With significant advancements in deep learning algorithms over the past decade, it has demonstrated remarkable performance~\cite{wang2018learning,qian2019leader,zheng2019joint,wang2023rethinking}.
+With significant advancements in deep learning algorithms over the past decade, it has demonstrated remarkable performance~\cite{wang2018learning,qian2019leader,zheng2019joint,wang2022co,wang2023rethinking,wang2024exploring,wang2024large}.
 However, advanced methods usually assume the pedestrian data is provided at once.
 In real-world scenarios, surveillance data accumulates continuously due to successive deployments and ongoing applications.
 Re-ID data expands discretely, both spatially and temporally, necessitating the adaptation of Re-ID models to new environments.
 Consequently, Lifelong person Re-IDentification (LReID) seeks to continuously adapt Re-ID models to novel domains while preserving previously acquired knowledge during the incremental learning process.
 Unfortunately, due to substantial variations between different Re-ID domains, merely updating the model with new surveillance data can lead to a loss of discriminative ability in previously learned domains.
 This phenomenon is commonly referred to as the catastrophic forgetting problem.

-Recently, we have witnessed the remarkable success of pre-training in computer vision~\cite{he2022masked,bao2021beit,Kirillov_2023_ICCV}, which also revolutionizes the field of person Re-ID.
-For example, \citet{fu2021unsupervised,fu2022large} adopt unsupervised pre-training to prevailing Convolutional Neural Network (CNN) architectures like ResNet~\cite{resnet} and achieve significant performance improvement.
+Recently, we have witnessed the remarkable success of pre-training in computer vision~\cite{he2022masked,Kirillov_2023_ICCV}, which also revolutionizes the field of person Re-ID.
+For example, \citet{fu2021unsupervised,fu2022large}~adopt unsupervised pre-training to prevailing Convolutional Neural Network (CNN) architectures like ResNet~\cite{resnet} and achieve significant performance improvement.
 It is promising to leverage pre-trained models that can be obtained effortlessly for real-world applications.
-Nevertheless, in the lifelong evolution scenario, directly using the pre-trained weights for model initialization yields limited benefits, as illustrated in Fig.~\ref{fig:intro}~(a).
-This limitation stems from \textbf{(1)} the inherent drawbacks of the prevailing knowledge distillation paradigm for LReID, and \textbf{(2)} the two crucial techniques in CNN, \textit{i.e.}, Batch Normalization (BN) and Convolutional (Conv) blocks.
+Nevertheless, as observed in Fig.~\ref{fig:intro}~(a), directly using the pre-trained weights for model initialization yields limited benefits in the lifelong evolution scenario.
+Advanced LReID methods~\cite{pu2021lifelong,ge2022lifelong,yu2023lifelong,wu2021generalising} follow the prevailing knowledge distillation paradigm~\cite{li2017learning}.
+Thus we are motivated to think whether the performance degradation stems from the inherent drawbacks of the knowledge distillation paradigm.